 High-quality wine and champagne glasses should last a lifetime if cared for properly.
 To make sure your glasses look their best, take note of these easy-clean, care and store tips:

 - Riedel glasses are dishwasher safe.
 However, we do not personally recommend putting them into a dishwasher.

 - The high heat in the drying cycle can cause your glasses to go ‘milky’.
 If you insist on washing by machine, Riedel recommends a Miele dishwasher.

 - Prevent scratches by avoiding glass contact with other glass or metal.

 - Invest in a stemware rack.

-- Avoid glass storage in kitchen cabinets which have strong aromas that translate into glass.
+- Avoid storing glass in kitchen cabinets that have strong aromas that permeate into glass.